 What is the Housing Pathways Program?

 Having safe and stable housing options is the missing piece for many lesbian, gay, bisexual, queer, and/or transgender (LGBQ/T) survivors of partner abuse.
 We believe that there are many paths to housing stability, and Housing Pathways offers a safe place to get started and work toward this goal.
-Our program has 2 phases:
+Our program has 2 components:

 During both phases, participants can receive a wide range of services, such as advocacy, referrals, supportive counseling, and support group.